buildbuddy-io/buildbuddy-toolchain/README.md

 ## Other CC toolchains

-For advance users who want to write your own CC toolchain, here are some existing CC toolchains that you could use as reference:
+For advanced users who want to write their own CC toolchain, these existing CC toolchains that can serve as references:

 - Bazel's [default local CC toolchains](https://cs.opensource.google/bazel/bazel/+/master:tools/cpp/;drc=bd2da6e977172398bb6612c3a45e91fd1192961a)